macleginn/bivaltyp/content/languages/descriptions/Sagada.md

 ![Z.Kh.'s photo]({{ site_url_j }}/images/Khalilova.jpg "Z.Kh.'s photo")

 The data were gathered in 2025.
+Magomed Latipov provided the translations in the capacity of a native speaker.
 The Russian version of the questionnaire was used for elicitation.

 ## How to cite
 > Khalilova, Zaira.
 2025.
 Bivalent patterns in {{ language_external }}.